IPA Core – Values

 The main purpose of the IPA Core Values Analysis is to bring inner values to light and reflect on whether the time is ripe to unlearn the values that are inappropriate for the life being lived now and to raise self-awareness about the landmarks that will help the individual into the future.

-Deepening the basis of the IPA Core – Values (Value Analysis)
+Elaboration of the basis for IPA Core – Values (Value Analysis)

 Values platform # 1